Skip to content

 25. Monitoring of forest management plan implementation available?

-• 26.
-Company has provided valid legal documents to Open Timber Portal on use right (at the time of SPOTT assessments)?
+26. Company has provided valid legal documents to Open Timber Portal on use right (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not have forest management operations in a country currently covered by Open Timber Portal.

-• 27.
-Company has provided valid legal documents to Open Timber Portal on forest management (at the time of SPOTT assessments)?
+27. Company has provided valid legal documents to Open Timber Portal on forest management (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not have forest management operations in a country currently covered by Open Timber Portal.

-• 28.
-Company has provided valid legal documents to Open Timber Portal on timber harvesting (at the time of SPOTT assessments)?
+28. Company has provided valid legal documents to Open Timber Portal on timber harvesting (at the time of SPOTT assessments)?

-This indicator is disabled as the company reports that it doesn't operate in a geography currently covered by Open Timber Portal.
+This indicator is disabled as the company reports that it does not have forest management operations in a country currently covered by Open Timber Portal.

 • N